Blockstream/satellite/doc/dual-satellite.md

 blocksat-cli --cfg rx2 usb launch
 ```

-Make sure to select the second TBS5927 unit on both steps.
+Make sure to select the second TBS 5927/5520SE unit on both steps.

 Lastly, you need to configure [Bitcoin Satellite](bitcoin.md) to receive from
-the second TBS5927 device.
+the second TBS device.
 You can do so by running:

 ```
 blocksat-cli --cfg rx2 btc --concat